xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 ### **Overall Calculation**

 #### Part 1: Evaluation Planning (30% of final score)
-Evaluations are scored against a linear trendline based on the annual target from April 1st to March 31st:
-* Performance at or above the trendline = 100 points
-* Performance below the trendline = 100 minus 1 point for each 1% below the trendline

 #### Part 2: Evaluation Management Responses (40% of final score)
-This section comprises two equal components (Part 2A and Part 2B), each contributing 50% to Part 2:

 **Part 2A: Management Response Timeliness (20% of final score)**
-* **Global/Bureau:** For each 1% below 100% compliance, deduct 4 points from the score
-* **Country:** Scored based on number of overdue management responses using discrete bands (0 = 100 points, 1 = 75 points, 2 = 50 points, 3 = 25 points, 4+ = 0 points)

-**Part 2B: Key Actions Completion (20% of final score)** Measures the percentage of key actions completed within 18 months of the evaluation:
+**Part 2B: Key Actions Completion (20% of final score)**
-* **Global/Bureau:** Score based on % of key actions completed within 18 months
-* **Country:** For each 1% below 100% completed, deduct 5 points from the score

 The Part 2 score is calculated as: **(Part 2A + Part 2B) / 2**

 #### Part 3: Evaluation Quality (30% of final score)
-Based on the proportion of evaluations rated as Highly Satisfactory or Satisfactory in the last calendar year:
-* 50% or above = 100 points
-* Below 50% = 100 minus 2 points for each 1% below 50%

 #### Final Score Calculation
 The final score combines these three parts with their respective weights: